clarklindev/microservices-stephengrider-with-node-and-react/README.md

       id: ticket.id,
       title: ticket.title,
       price: ticket.price,
-      userId: ticket.userId
+      userId: ticket.userId,
     });

     res.status(201).send(ticket);
   }
 );
 ```

 ### 340. Graceful Shutdown

 - similar to to handling shutdown in `nats-test/src/listener.ts`

 #### move logic into index.ts

 - less ideal implementation that embeds shutdown logic directly into a method, which could lead to bad design.
 - Specifically, having hidden methods arbitrarily exit the program isn't advisable, as it could create problems when shared across services.
 - attempt graceful exit by moving shutdown logic to index.ts for better control, centralizing the exit handling.
 - This prevents unexpected program exits from being triggered in unintended places.

 #### TESTING graceful shutdown

 - restart skaffold
 - simulating Nats connection loss and ensuring graceful shutdown

 #### deleting the pod

 - deleting the Nats pod : `section05-15-ticketing/`

 ```
 kubectl get pods
 kubectl delete pod ...

 ```

 #### container restarts

 - triggering a close event, and observing that the container restarts (due to the process exiting and Kubernetes’ auto-recovery).
 This confirms the shutdown logic works as expected.

 ```
 kubectl get pods